dbmdz/mirador-imagecropper/README.md

   window: {
     // ....
     imageCropper: {
-      // Global options for all windows, see available settings below },
+      // Global config for all windows, see available settings below },
   },
   windows: [{
     // ....
     imageCropper: {
-      // Options for an individual window, see available settings below },
+      // config for an individual window, see available settings below },
   }, // ...
 }